thefryscorer/schemer/README.md

 **To install SDL1.2 in Mac OS:**

-> brew install go sdl sdl_image sdl_ttf sdl_mixer
+> brew install sdl sdl_image sdl_ttf sdl_mixer

-If you haven't installed HomeBrew, run the following command
+If you haven't installed HomeBrew, you can find it at http://brew.sh

-> ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 **To install SDL1.2 on another system:**